TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

         > The respective group is nieche or borderline prog and only gets one album, with the rest omitted.
             Ex.
 Return to Forever's albums that are not "Romantic Warrior"
         > The group was not discovered/known about at corpus compiling time.
     - Tracks from foreign groups have to be hand translated in order to be represented.
 Hand Translation is an art (or at least an imprecise science) and has subjective implications on the corpus data.
     - The automatic XML generation makes any sub-track listed with an index of "-" have no proper index.
         THESE NEED TO BE FIXED MANUALLY.
     - Some album entries do not follow the common format and are problematic.
 Some examples are:
         Joe's Garage Act, I - Frank Zappa
             => Has no track times
-        Roxy & Elsewhere - Frank Zappa ✓
+        Roxy & Elsewhere - Frank Zappa
             => Misspelt "Total Time"
         Who's Next - The Who
             => No "Total Time"
         Private Parts and Pieces III - Anthony Philips => No period after numerals
+    - Cyrillic characters do not work with the translation step currently, so entries from Aftograf are excluded
+    - The POS tagger, lemmatizer, and translator may make (many) mistakes.
+These are usually not corrected (yet).

 ### Sub-Genres Included